Graded hypoellipticity of BGG sequences: Introduction and main results

 Since $\gr(L_k)=\id$, this differential operator is invertible and its inverse $L^{-1}_k$ is a differential operator of graded Heisenberg order zero too.
 Moreover, it conjugates the differential projectors into vector bundle projectors, $L^{-1}_kP_kL_k=\tilde P_k$.
 We will verify that the operators $D_k:=\tilde P_{k+1}L_{k+1}^{-1}d^\nabla_kL_k|_{\Gamma^\infty(\img(\tilde P_k))}$, $B_k:=(\id-\tilde P_{k+1})L_{k+1}^{-1}d^\nabla_kL_k|_{\Gamma^\infty(\ker(\tilde P_k))}$, and $V_k:=\bar\pi_kL_k|_{\Gamma^\infty(\img(\tilde P_k))}$ with inverse $V_k^{-1}=L_k^{-1}\bar L_k$ have all the desired properties.
 The operator $P_k$ is related to the splitting operator $\bar L_k$ considered above by $\bar L_k\bar\pi_k=P_k|_{\ker(\delta_k)}$.
 On regular parabolic geometries $P_k$ coincides with the composition of (5.1) and (5.2) in \cite{CD01}.

-As another application, let us now suppose that the linear connection $\nabla$ is flat.
-In this case the sequence \eqref{E:nablaE} is known as de~Rham complex, $d^\nabla_kd^\nabla_{k-1}=0$, and computes the cohomology of $M$ with coefficients in the system of local coefficients provided by the flat connection on $E$.
-We will see that the sequence of operators $L_{k+1}^{-1}d^\nabla_kL_k$ decouples into a Rumin complex and an acyclic subcomplex.
-More precisely,
+Let us now suppose that the linear connection $\nabla$ is flat.
+In this case the sequence \eqref{E:nablaE} is known as de~Rham complex, $d^\nabla_kd^\nabla_{k-1}=0$, and computes the cohomology of $M$ with coefficients in the locally constant sheave provided by the flat connection on $E$.
+In this case the sequence of operators $L_{k+1}^{-1}d^\nabla_kL_k$ decouples into a Rumin complex and an acyclic subcomplex, cf.\ \cite[Theorem~2.6]{R01} or \cite[Theorem~1]{R99}.
+More precisely, we have

-and, in particular, $D_kD_{k-1}=0=B_kB_{k-1}$.
-In this situation the sequences in \eqref{E:Dbar} and \eqref{E:DDD} will be called Rumin complexes, for they generalize complexes on contact manifolds which have been introduced by Rumin \cite{R00}.
+and, in particular, $D_kD_{k-1}=0$ as well as $B_kB_{k-1}=0$.
+In this situation the sequences in \eqref{E:Dbar} and \eqref{E:DDD} will be called Rumin complexes, for they essentially coincide with complexes on contact \cite{R90,R94,R00} and more general Carnot--Carath\'eodory \cite{R99, R01} manifolds which have been introduced by Rumin.
 We will show that the sequence $B_k$ is conjugate to an acyclic tensorial complex.
 More precisely, we will see that there exist invertible differential operators of graded Heisenberg order at most zero, $G_k$ acting on $\Gamma^\infty(\ker(\tilde P_k))$, such that

 where the right hand side denotes the restriction of the Chevalley--Eilenberg differential on $\gr(\Lambda^kT^*M\otimes E)=\Lambda^k\mathfrak t^kM\otimes\gr(E)$ to the invariant acyclic subbundle $\ker(\tilde P_k)$, see Theorem~\ref{T:D}.
 Summarizing, we obtain: